 You can do a few things to help ensure that your child grows and develops normally.
 Critical to kids' overall health and wellness are:

-adequate exercise: Because obesity is a problem for many kids, parents should make sure that their kids exercise regularly and eat healthy.
+Regular exercise: Because obesity is a problem for many kids, parents should make sure that their kids exercise regularly.
 Bicycling, hiking, in-line skating, sports, or any enjoyable activity that will motivate kids to get moving will promote good health and fitness and help them maintain a healthy weight.

 Talking to Kids About Growth

 Kids differ in growth and development during childhood — just like adults, some kids are taller or shorter.
-Generally, girls hit puberty earlier than boys, although some girls might lag behind their peers in breast development and the onset of menstruation.
-All of this is usually completely normal.
+Generally, girls hit puberty earlier than boys, although some girls might lag behind their peers in breast development or getting their first period.
+All of this is usually normal.

 Try to avoid comparing growth among siblings or other children.
 Drawing attention to height, for example, will only make kids feel self-conscious about their size.
 Encourage your kids to accept their own growth and development.
 Explain that some kids grow and develop at different rates — and late bloomers usually catch up eventually.

-If you're uncomfortable discussing these topics, your kids may interpret that to mean there's something shameful about the changes they go through and they may be less likely to bring their concerns to you.
+If you're uncomfortable discussing these topics, your kids may think that this means there's something shameful about the changes they go through and might be less likely to bring their concerns to you.

 Another way to boost your child's mood is to encourage activities that don't focus on height or weight.
-Emphasize special talents or individual qualities, such as musical aptitude or a love of literature.
+Special skills and individual qualities, such as musical talent or a love of literature, are things to be proud of, too.

-Some parents worry about their child's growth and development, but it can be reassuring to know that most kids who are short or delayed in development are healthy and normal.
+Some parents worry about their child's growth and development.
+So it can be reassuring to know that most kids who are short or delayed in development are healthy and normal.
 For example, shorter parents tend to have shorter children and not all kids develop at the same rate.

-If you have concerns, the first step is to consult your doctor, who can thoroughly evaluate your child and your family history and, if necessary, order tests to see if there's a medical condition affecting growth.
-The doctor may choose to monitor your child's growth more frequently on a growth chart or refer your child to a pediatric endocrinologist (a doctor specializing in growth disorders) for further evaluation.
+If you have concerns, the first step is to talk with your doctor, who can examine your child, ask questions about your family history and, if necessary, order tests to see if there's a medical condition affecting growth.
+The doctor may monitor your child's growth more often on a growth chart or refer your child to a pediatric endocrinologist (a doctor specializing in growth disorders) for further evaluation.

 Reviewed by: Steven Dowshen, MD